Skip to main content

 TODAY

 The regatta has grown considerably since that three-hour event in 1973.
-Today, it is a two-day, nationally acclaimed regatta, consisting of over 100 races with more than 4000 athletes.
+Today, it is a three-day, nationally acclaimed regatta, consisting of over 140 races with more than 4200 athletes.
 The protected waters and green lawns of Mission Bay Park offer a perfect setting for this well-loved event.
 Thousands of spectators watch the races on the popular Jumbotron.
 And now, thousands more watch the races via a live streaming webcast.
 The San Diego Crew Classic is living up to its name as America’s Premier Spring Regatta.

 CONTACT US